Sergio Rico: Paris Saint-Germain

 On 1 September 2019, Rico joined Paris Saint-Germain on a season-long loan deal which included an optional buyout clause.
 His maiden appearance in Ligue 1 took place two months later in the 2–1 victory at Brest, when Keylor Navas withdrew injured before kick-off.

 On 29 June 2020, after the campaign had been halted due to the COVID-19 pandemic, Rico signed a two-month contract extension at the Parc des Princes.
 On 12 August, he came on as a substitute for the injured Navas late into an eventual 2–1 win over Atalanta in the quarter-finals of the Champions League, and kept his place the next round against RB Leipzig (3–0 victory).

 Rico signed a permanent four-year contract on 5 September 2020, the transfer fee being of €6 million.
 Following the arrival of Gianluigi Donnarumma in July 2021, he was demoted to the role of third-choice.

 On 21 January 2022, Rico returned to Spain to join Mallorca on loan until the end of the season.
 He made his debut on 2 February, in a 1–0 loss at Rayo Vallecano in the quarter-finals of the Copa del Rey.
 He quickly became the starter, overtaking veteran Manolo Reina; however, after conceding six goals against relegation rivals Granada on 7 May, he returned to the bench.

 Rico played no minutes in any competition for PSG in 2022–23 and 2023–24.
 On 29 June 2024, it was reported that he would be leaving at the end of the month.

 Al-Gharafa

 On 29 September 2024, Rico moved to Qatar Stars League club Al-Gharafa.
 He made his first appearance in 492 days against Al Ain in the league stage of the AFC Champions League Elite, a 4–2 home win.

 International career

-On 26 May 2015, Rico and Sevilla teammate Aleix Vidal were the two players called up to the Spanish national team for the first time, ahead of a friendly with Costa Rica and a UEFA Euro 2016 qualifying match against Belarus, but he did not play in either fixture.
+On 26 May 2015, Rico and Sevilla teammate Aleix Vidal were the two players called up to the Spain national team for the first time, ahead of a friendly with Costa Rica and a UEFA Euro 2016 qualifying match against Belarus, but he did not play in either fixture.
 He was the third-choice goalkeeper for the final tournament behind Iker Casillas and David de Gea, and made his debut on 1 June, replacing the former for the final 14 minutes of a 6–1 friendly win over South Korea in Salzburg.